This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 There haven’t been that many accommodation options on Nusa Penida until recently.
 As more and more people seek to escape the craziness of Bali, new hotels are starting the emerge.
 And right now you get a lot for your money!

 We had booked four nights at Bintang Bungalows in advance, which I was so happy about from the moment we arrived.
 Just look at this place!
 We were greeted by a smiling staff and a cold watermelon welcome drink.
 After about two minutes I already had my camera out and was busy shooting photos of palm trees, colorful butterflies and cute dogs.

-We paid about $40 / 350kr /560k Rp a night including breakfast and great wifi, which I think was a great deal!
-But if you want some even cheaper options I have heard great things about Ananta Bungalows at $30 a night and The Mel Homestay at only a little over $20 a night.
+We paid about $40 / 350kr /560k Rp a night including breakfast and high-speed wifi, which I think was a great deal!
+But if you want some even cheaper options I have heard good things about Ananta Bungalows at $30 a night and The Mel Homestay at only a little over $20 a night.

 The turquoise pool was surrounded by these beautiful red plants which made for a beautiful contrast to all the green and blue.